falcosecurity/evolution/REPOSITORIES.md

 - Pre-built artifacts are published by an automated system for multiple platforms (when applicable).
 - Documented release process (when applicable).

+You can find the list of all repositories, along with their current status, [here](https://github.com/falcosecurity/evolution#repositories).

 ### Incubating

 [![Incubating](https://img.shields.io/badge/status-incubating-orange?style=for-the-badge)](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#incubating)